jiweigang1/janito/docs/guides/disabled-tools.md

 ### Configuration Not Persisting

-- Verify the config file path: `janito --show-config` shows the location
+- Verify the config file path: `janito --show-config` shows the config file location at the top (if using `-c NAME`, it will show the custom config file)
-- Check file permissions for your `~/.janito/config.json` file
+- Check file permissions for your config file
 - Ensure no syntax errors in the JSON configuration